Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ue} to the broadcast nature of radio signal propagation, wireless networks are vulnerable to various attacks such as eavesdropping, counterfeiting, and tampering~\cite{zou2016survey}.
-Traditional security mechanisms, particularly public key cryptography, are facing many problems such as difficulty in key distribution and poor scalability in large-scale networks with limited resources, which make it difficult to meet the security needs of future wireless communications \cite{li2019physical, zhang2016key}.
+\IEEEPARstart{D}{ue} to the broadcast nature of radio signal propagation, wireless networks are vulnerable to various attacks such as eavesdropping, impersonating, and tampering~\cite{zou2016survey}.
+Traditional security mechanisms, particularly public key cryptography, are facing many problems such as difficulty in key distribution and poor scalability in large-scale networks with limited resources, which make it difficult to meet the security needs of future wireless communications \cite{li2019physical}.
 In recent years, \textit{physical-layer secret key generation (PKG)} has gradually become a research hotspot of wireless security.
-From the perspective of information theory, PKG provides a new security mechanism, which greatly simplifies the distribution and management of keys \cite{li2019physical, zhang2016key, jiao2019physical}.
+From the perspective of information theory, PKG provides a new security mechanism, which greatly simplifies the distribution and management of keys \cite{li2019physical, 8735939}.

-PKG techniques realize real-time sharing and coordination of random security keys by exploiting the channel reciprocity of uplink and downlink features~\cite{li2019physical, li2018constructing}.
-The channel features, such as received signal strength (RSS), channel state information (CSI), channel gain, etc., are widely used for PKG \cite{li2019physical}.
-In time division duplexing (TDD) systems, the uplink and downlink transmissions operate in the same carrier frequency band, and the channel features observed by both communication parties is highly reciprocal.
-However, in frequency division duplexing (FDD) systems, due to the uplink and downlink works on different carrier frequency bands, most of reciprocal channel parameters may be completely different between the uplink and the downlink, thus can not be directly used for key generation.
-Therefore, the majority of the existing studies focus on PKG in TDD systems~\cite{zhang2016key,zhang2020new}, and the research on PKG in FDD systems is limited.
-Sine FDD mode is the primary duplexing strategy for cellular communications~\cite{penttinen2015telecommunications, 3gpp.38.101-1}, it has profound research value and practical significance to study the PKG method in FDD systems.
+PKG techniques realize real-time sharing and coordination of random security keys by exploiting the channel reciprocity of uplink and downlink features~\cite{li2019physical, li2018constructing}. \re{Channel reciprocity means that both communicating parties can obtain highly similar channel characteristics, which determines whether the communicating parties can generate consistent keys. } Different channel features, such as received signal strength (RSS), channel state information (CSI), channel gain, etc., are widely used for PKG \cite{li2019physical}.
+In time division duplexing (TDD) systems, as both the uplink and downlink transmissions operate in the same carrier frequency band, and the channel features observed by both communication parties are highly reciprocal.
+However, in frequency division duplexing (FDD) systems, since the uplink and downlink are operated in different bands, the channel parameters observed by the two parties involved may be completely different, thus can not be directly used for key generation.
+Therefore, the majority of the existing studies focus on PKG in TDD systems and the research on PKG in FDD systems is limited.
+However, it has profound research value and practical significance to develop effective PKG solutions for FDD systems since FDD is the primary duplexing technique for cellular communications\cite{penttinen2015telecommunications, 3gpp.38.101-1}.